Vasilevskiy wins 11th straight, Lightning beat Blackhawks

 Chicago controlled most of the second period despite being kept off the board.

+“Five-on-three, have to convert,’’ DeBrincat said.
+“They do a good job of blocking shots, getting in lanes.
+But we have two extra guys out there so we should be able to make a play.
+Obviously, we have to work on that.
+It just wasn’t there today.’’

+Patrick Kane was denied on a breakaway chance at 7:55, and Pius Suter was stopped on a breakaway chance at 15:28.

-Tampa Bay wound up scoring twice more in the second period to build a 4-0 lead.
+Tampa Bay wound up scoring twice more in the second period to build a 4-0 lead despite Chicago’s 24-11 advantage in shot attempts.

 Gourde broke in with speed down the left wing boards and cut in for a one-handed shovel attempt that was turned aside, but he found the rebound at 14:15.